RafaelAmauri/Image-Studio/README.md

 ### Quantization and Dithering

-Reduces the color palette from 8-bit to an arbitrary range.
+Quantization works by reducing the number of colors in an image.
 Works with both grayscale and RGB images XD

 The dithering is either done with the [Floyd-Steinberg dithering algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering) or the [Ordered Dithering algorithm](https://en.wikipedia.org/wiki/Ordered_dithering).
 Dithering works by distributing pixels in a way that makes the image appear to have more colors than it actually does.
 This creates the illusion of a wider color palette.